fosscord/martian/README.md

 Installing
 ----------

 You will need NodeJS 10.4+.
 If you need voice support you will also need Python 2.7 and a C++ compiler.
-Refer to [the Getting Started section of the docs](https://abal.moe/Eris/docs) for more details.
+Refer to [the Getting Started section of the docs](https://www.youtube.com/watch?v=d1YBv2mWll0) for more details.

 ```
-npm install --no-optional eris
+npm install --no-optional martian
 ```

 If you need voice support, remove the `--no-optional`.